AMRiehle/matplotlib-challenge/Pyber/README.md

 * Generally speaking, the higher the number of rides, the lower the average fare.
 * Despite having lower average fares, rides in Urban areas still bring in the highest total revenue.
-* The more urban an area, the more business Pyber is likely to do in that city.
+* The more urban an area, the more business Pyber is likely to do in that area.

 ```python